 These delectable, portable, no-bake carrot cake bites are super nutritious and easy to make.
 Keep them on hand for an instant breakfast, healthy snack–or in case of a hunger emergency.

-If you love nutrition-packed recipes, you might also like:
+If you love nutrition-packed whole food plant-based recipes, you might also like:

 - Healthy Brownies with Peppermint Frosting